frankligy/pan_cancer_intracellular_antigen_atlas/notes/Yarmarkovich_Lab_instructions.md

 chr11:65499306-65500372|+|0|1|seq:2|circRNA
 ```

-To explain `phase` in the context of splicing and circular RNA, `,` means junction:
+To explain `phase` in the context of splicing and circular RNA, `,` means junction, it should be consistent with [Ensembl exon start phase](https://www.biostars.org/p/63864/) and GTF phase:

 ```bash
 # phase 0